EvolveWithProseeker/Proseeker/README.md

 Making BRES files is acomplished using the BresMaker.py script.
 BRES files used here are simplified BRES files.

-BresMaker is supplied as a standalone Python script (BresMaker.py) for either interative use or pipeline integration and was written in Python 3.9.
+BresMaker is supplied as a standalone Python script (BresMaker.py) for either interactive use or pipeline integration and was written in Python 3.9.

 Packages required: